-Soil amendments have the potential to improve our typically sandy soils by increasing nutrient retention and water holding capacity.
-More and more quality commercial blends are available from nurseries, gardening centres and hardware stores.
+Soil amendments have the potential to improve WA's typically sandy soils by increasing nutrient retention and water holding capacity.
+More and more quality commercial blends are available from nurseries, gardening centers and hardware stores.
 They are a combination of inorganic i.e. clean sands and clays mixed with organics, i.e. composted green waste, treated sewage ("biosolids"), animal manures and sawdust.
-Always choose a certified product (Australian Standard certified or equivalent) if you have any concerns of some of the materials described above.
-It will tell what is in it and what is made from.
 These blends are valuable in that many supply "slow release" forms of nutrients such as nitrogen and phosphorus and also increase the water holding capacity and retention of nutrients such as calcium, potassium, sodium and magnesium and essential trace elements (boron, copper, iron, molybdenum, manganese and zinc).